 You are eligible to apply if each of the following conditions is met:

 - you have not attended university or have completed fewer than 3 years of university (as of June 1 of the admission year);

 - you are at least 26 years of age (as of September 1 of the admission year); and

 - you have a minimum of 5 years of non-academic experience (as of September 1 of the admission year).

 Law School Admission Test (LSAT)

 Both first-year applicants and upper-year (transfer) applicants must provide an LSAT score.
-If you are an upper-year transfer applicant and did not write the LSAT, you must register for the June LSAT in the same year you apply.
+If you are an upper-year transfer applicant and have not written the LSAT, you must do so by March in the year you apply.

 You must provide proof of English-language proficiency if 1 of the following applies to you: